eamena-project/eamena-arches-dev/functions/permissions/README.md

 ### Card

 * ~~solution 1~~
     - duplicate the `eamena-default-card`
-    - rename the duplicate `eamena-permission-card` (see https://community.archesproject.org/t/card-permission/1675?u=zoometh)
+    - rename the duplicate `eamena-permission-card`
+(see https://community.archesproject.org/t/card-permission/1675?u=zoometh)
 ## Ring-fencing function

 The RF function is a bulk-application of instance-level permissions created by Knowlegde Intergation and Farallon (Reuben Osborne) delivered to EAMENA-Oxford the 9th March 2022.
 Its aim is to allow different user subgroups to access different resources.
+The idea of ring fencing was to protect and ‘ring fence’ certain datasets within the database, so only a specified/verified group of users would access that dataset.

+requested by Iraq, Syria and Lebanon

 ### Disclaimer